naofireblade/homebridge-weather-plus/README.md

 - [Russell Sonnenschein](https://github.com/ctgreybeard) for adding the new 2019 weatherunderground api
 - [Jay O'Conor](https://github.com/joconor) for improving the value rounding and fixing the wind sensor for non metric units
 - [Angela Herring](https://github.com/angelaherring) for adding compatibility mode for total precip and improving the WeatherUnderground integration
+- [CHAMLEX](https://github.com/CHAMLEX) for integration the WeeWX api
+- [Zerosignal84](https://github.com/Zerosignal84) for fixing the uv index range
+- [Vincent Niehues](https://github.com/vniehues) for adding rain chance characteristic to the OpenWeatherMap api
+- [Hendrik-Cv](https://github.com/Hendrik-Cv) for updating the OpenWeatherMap api to v3.0
+- [Colin](https://github.com/mcclurec) for updating the locationGeo call in OpenWeatherMap api to v3.0

+Also thanks to numerous people helping with the docs.

 This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
 That one was a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).